gicentre/elm-vega/docs/walkthrough/README.md

                ]
 in
 toVegaLite
-    [ repeat [ RowFields [ "precipitation", "temp_max", "wind" ] ]
+    [ repeat [ rowFields [ "precipitation", "temp_max", "wind" ] ]
     , specification spec
     ]
 ```

 This more compact specification replaces the data field name (`pName "precipitation"` etc.) with a reference to the repeating field (`pRepeat`) either as a `Row` or `Column` depending on the desired layout.
-We then compose the specifications by providing a set of `RowFields` (or `ColumnFields`) containing a list of the fields to which we wish to apply the specification (identified with the function `specification` which should follow the `repeat` function provided to `toVegaLite`).
+We then compose the specifications by providing a set of `rowFields` (or `columnFields`) containing a list of the fields to which we wish to apply the specification (identified with the function `specification` which should follow the `repeat` function provided to `toVegaLite`).

 We can combine repeated rows and repeated columns to create a grid of views, such as a scatterplot matrix (or SPLOM for short):